mattventer/F1-Telemetry/readme.txt

 TODO:
-	* Missing OSQ sector 3 times in storage (probably before it gets to storage too)
+	* Missing last lap sector 3 times for OSQ and some other sessions (probably before it gets to storage too)
 	* Put the code in .cpp files, come on man
-	* Getting session type 15, which doesn't exist.
-Check header parsing is correct
 	* When saving multiple sessions for 1 race weekend it stores in XML as multiple weekends, 1 session per weekend
 		* prior to saving it is correct.
 Something wrong with either saving or loading.
 Check storage xml
 			* This might have been fixed, needs testing
+	* Update CSessionHistory so the functions are not dependent on the packet version